-But first, here are the five dating signals that show you are ready for a healthy relationship.
+Here are five dating signals that show you are ready for a healthy relationship:

 1) You are your authentic self around your date

 In the world of dating, it can be difficult to let your true self shine.
 It’s natural to have your guard up when you start to get to know new people.